ellinababayan/Natours2/README.md

 Access the Website: Open a web browser and navigate to http://localhost:3000 to access the website.

 ## Usage
 Our website is designed to be intuitive and user-friendly.
-Here are some common tasks:
+Explore different categories and use the search bar to find specific content.

+## Contributing

 If you'd like to rise the issue to the development of this website, please follow these steps:

-Navigate to Issue tab
+1. Navigate to Issue tab
-Press "Create a new issue"
+2. Press "Create a new issue"
-Describe the issue you noticed
+3. Describe the issue you noticed
-We will review and consider every issue
+4. We'll review your issue and consider it if it aligns with our project's goals.

 ## License
 This project is licensed under the Mozilla Public License 2.0.